Huntington Avenue Grounds

 The park was built on a large plot of land bounded by Huntington Avenue (northwest, left field); Rogers (now Forsyth) Street (southwest, third base); railroad tracks (southeast, first base); and various buildings to the east (right field).

 The Huntington Avenue Grounds was demolished after the Red Sox left at the beginning of the 1912 season to play at Fenway Park.
 The Cabot Center, an indoor athletic venue belonging to Northeastern University, has stood on the Huntington Grounds' footprint since 1954.
 A plaque and a statue of Cy Young were erected in 1993 where the pitchers mound used to be, commemorating the history of this ballpark in what is now called World Series Way.
 Meanwhile, a plaque on the side of the Cabot Center (1956) marks the former location of the left field foul pole.

-The Cabot facility itself is barely over a quarter mile away to the southwest from another, still-standing Boston area sports facility of that era, Matthews Arena (built in 1910), the original home of the NHL's Boston Bruins when they started play in 1924.
+The Cabot facility itself was barely over a quarter mile away to the southwest from another Boston area sports facility of that era, Matthews Arena (built in 1910, demolished in 2026), the original home of the NHL's Boston Bruins when they started play in 1924.